audrasmi/RFFLSCAD/transforms.scad.md

 --------------- | ------------------------------
 `rots`          | Optional array of rotation angles, in degrees, to make copies at.
 `cp`            | Centerpoint to rotate around.
 `n`             | Optional number of evenly distributed copies to be rotated around the ring.
+If given, overrides `rots` argument.
 `sa`            | Starting angle, in degrees.
 For use with `n`.
 Angle is in degrees counter-clockwise from Y+, when facing the origin from X+.
 First unrotated copy is placed at that angle.
 `r`             | Radius to move children back, away from cp, before rotating.
 Makes rings of copies.
 `subrot`        | If false, don't sub-rotate children as they are copied around the ring.